alexeilebedev/openacr/README.md

         -sig              Print SHA1 signatures for dispatches
         -help             Print this screen and exit

-As you can see, the new flag is now recognized.
-Let's modify `abc`'s main to print it.
+As you can see, the help screen has been updated.
+Let's modify `abc`'s main to print the flag.
-It is an OpenACR convention to avoid ever displaying raw values.
+It is an OpenACR convention to avoid displaying raw values.
 Output should be machine readable and never susceptible to an injection attack.
-Even though it may not matter with a bool, we'll print it as a key-value pair. `Keyval` is a little C++ template that helps do that:
+So we'll print the value as a key-value pair (`Keyval` is a C++ template helper):

     void abc::Main() {
         prlog(Keyval("flag",_db.cmdline.flag));